salsita/postcss-inrule/README.md

 https://css-tricks.com/instyle-current-selector-sass/

-Just like a nested Media Query, `inRule` describes its parent element.
-Configurable special characters are used to easily describe all possible relationships inside its parent tree and produce new selectors.
+Just like a nested media query, `inRule` describes its parent element.
+Configurable special characters are used to easily modify all possible relationships inside its parent tree and produce new selectors.

 Also available for [SASS 3.4+](https://github.com/salsita/inStyle).